 MICHAEL HODGE, PH.D.

-Dr. Michael E. Hodge is the interim executive director of the Atlanta University Center Consortium.
+Dr. Michael E. Hodge is the executive director of the Atlanta University Center Consortium.
 He is the immediate past provost and senior vice president for academic affairs at Morehouse College.
 He has also held the position of associate provost for research, scholarship, and creative production at Morehouse and served as acting president.
 His areas of interest focus on racial and ethnic inequality, including health disparities as well as socioeconomic inequities.
 He has also taught at the University of Georgia, University of Tennessee, and Georgia State University.
 His 2009 book, Voices from Beneath the Veil: Analysis of the Trials, Tribulations, and Triumphs of Middle Class African Americans examines the experiences of middle class African Americans.
 He is a past president of the Georgia Sociological Association.

 DIRECTOR OF OPERATIONS